Mayo Clinic Care Network Content

 Content

-The Dietary Approaches to Stop Hypertension (DASH) diet can help you control your blood pressure.
+The Dietary Approaches to Stop Hypertension (DASH) diet can help control blood pressure.

 The DASH diet is rich in vegetables, fruits and whole grains.
 It includes fat-free or low-fat dairy products, fish, poultry, beans and nuts.
 It limits foods that are high in saturated fat, such as fatty meats and full-fat dairy products.
-The DASH diet also limits sodium to between 1,500 and 2,300 milligrams a day.
+The DASH diet also limits salt, also called sodium, to between 1,500 and 2,300 milligrams a day.

-Here are recommended servings from each food group for two calorie levels of the DASH diet, followed by examples of a single serving size.
+Here are the number of servings to eat from each food group for two calorie levels of the DASH diet.
+Following are examples of what a single serving is.

 Recommended number of servings